 Hands-on training for conducting research in the areas of farm and rural health is a key component of the student experience at the centre.

-Commencing in Trimester 2 (Jul–Oct 2019), the Healthy and Sustainable Agricultural Communities (HMF702) unit is a 12-week completely online professional training and postgraduate unit offered by the School of Medicine at Deakin University and the National Centre for Farmer Health.
+Commencing in Trimester 1 (Feb - Jul 2020), the Agricultural Health and Medicine (HMF701) unit is a 12-week online (including 1 week residential) professional training and postgraduate unit offered by the School of Medicine at Deakin University and the National Centre for Farmer Health.

 If you're a Deakin alumni commencing a postgraduate course, you may be eligible to receive a 15% reduction per unit on your enrolment fees.
 Your spouse and members of your immediate family may also be eligible to apply.